Shorting in Speculative Markets: Speculation

 If shorting is allowed, buying today in order to resell needs to be compared with entering a short position tomorrow.
 The choice will depend, among other factors, on the costs-of-carry for long and short positions.
 The option to resell a short position---that is, the option to cover shorts---in turn, decreases the minimum amount pessimists would be willing to receive for shorting the asset, putting downward pressure on prices.
 Shorts also may exercise the option to delay by building up a short position over time.
 Example~\ref{ex:symmetricCosts} below illustrates how the ordering of dynamic and static prices can be reversed if the cost of shorting is sufficiently low.

-\begin{remark} In the remainder of this section, we use a quadratic payoff function $f$ as this is convenient to obtain explicit formulas.
-Of course, that violates our standing assumption that $f$ is bounded.
-However, our results still apply with the appropriate modifications; in particular, the equilibrium price function $v$ and the admissible portfolios $\phi_{i}$ are of polynomial growth instead of being bounded.
+\begin{remark} In the remainder of this section, we use a quadratic payoff function $f$ to obtain explicit formulas.
+This violates our assumption that $f$ is bounded but our results still apply with the appropriate modifications; in particular, the equilibrium price function $v$ and the admissible portfolios $\phi_{i}$ exhibit polynomial growth instead of being bounded.
 The formulas in our examples can also be verified by direct calculation. \end{remark}